hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 contain the whole history of the progress of religious consciousness, until religion has reached perfection in unity.

-The Vedas are Anâdi, eternal.
+The Vedas are Anādi, eternal.
 The meaning of the statement is not, as is erroneously supposed by some, that the words of the Vedas are Anadi, but that the spiritual laws inculcated by the Vedas are such.
 These laws which are immutable and eternal have been discovered at various times by